Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 ## Table {#table-properties}
 Properties for @c "table" nodes:
+- @c "variables": an array of column names to use from the dataset.
 - @c "transpose": @c true to transpose the data at the time of import.
 This means that the columns will become the rows and vice versa.\n
 - @c "min-width-proportion": the minimum percent of the drawing area's width that the table should consume